The best college parties in America

-Ohio University Ohio U is already one of the top party schools in the country, and Palmerfest is widely considered the school’s best party.
+Ohio U is already one of the top party schools in the country, and Palmerfest is widely considered the school’s best party.
 A block party on Palmer Street, this bash came into existence as students’ retaliation to the university canceling an event called Spring Fest in the ‘90s.
 Nothing sparks a healthy riot like a party created in the name of rebellion — especially since this one spawned offshoots on three nearby streets.
 Plus, there are horses — ridden by police sent in to break up unlawfulness and occasional arson.

 The Ivy League alma mater of The Office's high-birthed and nautically themed Andy Bernard annually gets shout-outs for Slope Day.
 And unlike the more riotous college parties, this one's condoned by the university, citing its roots as a school-wide fundraiser for Cornell's fancier athletic programs (namely, a Navy Ball for the rowing team).
 What that means if you don't give a sh*t about history: Big-ticket live bands, catered food and, of course, plenty of booze.
 In 2014, Ludacris and Matt and Kim performed here.
 Don't test Ivy Leaguers when it comes to shelling out serious dough for a seriously good time.

 The one Penn State guy I know told me the first and only time he sh*t himself in his sleep was after State Patty's Day.
 So there's that.

 This party is so crazy, the college decided to pay area bars not to sell alcohol... which resulted in arrests going down by 37 percent.
 Things originally started as an alternative to St. Patrick's day, as the traditional holiday fell during Spring Break, thus student's wouldn't have been able to celebrate together.
 And while it might look like absolute bedlam from a news chopper, it's really thousands of college kids, local and visiting, getting together for a night of beautiful, reckless tradition.

 Like the Tour De France and the Olympics, this is a big deal for its participants — in this case, cyclists from Greek organizations.
 But for everyone else, it’s an excuse to drink for the better part of a week, in all thematic manners.
 But the basics remain the same — a lot of beer, a lot of well-grade vodka, and a lot of difficult-to-navigate spandex.

 It's overseen by UT fraternities, meaning there's a fleet of guys who weren't going to class anyway putting this one together.
 Think southern-style cooking (crawfish boils!), tons of music (past years' performances include Waka Flocka Flame and Juvenile — it's in the Texas entertainment capital of Austin, after all) and thousands upon thousands of coeds wearing neon.
 This is one of those parties where people regularly shout "Everything's bigger in Texas!" whenever there's a camera trained on them.

 A massive party on the beach, driven by Greek life, loved and often rued by all, given its roots as a massive rivalry tailgating experience.
 We’ve learned Georgia and Florida aren’t working in tandem on this, so hang among your school colors and please don’t cheer for the Bulldogs amongst a bunch of Gators and vice versa.
 Even though it’s all in the name of college football, exactly how many revelers actually make it from the beach to the game for which they’re preparing is unknown.

 Born from cannabis activism, the Hash Bash crowd, ascending on the greenery at the center of U Michigan’s campus, might look like trouble in the making... until you observe the docile eyes, the easy dispositions, and the canvas totes of its revelers.
 Fueled by another vice, this would be the making of car fires.
 But here, in Ann Arbor, the results are live music, comedy, poetry, guest speakers and vending, kicking off right at (sorry) high noon on a Saturday.
 If you’re looking to wild out aggressively, look elsewhere.